 What accounting standard applies to UAE e-commerce businesses?

-IFRS or IFRS for SMEs applies, depending on the company’s size and free zone requirements.
-For most UAE SMEs, IFRS for SMEs applies unless the business exceeds the AED 50 million revenue threshold or operates in a jurisdiction that requires full IFRS.
+IFRS or IFRS for SMEs, depending on the company’s size and free zone requirements.
+For most UAE SMEs, IFRS for SMEs applies unless the business exceeds the AED 50 million revenue threshold or operates in a jurisdiction requiring full IFRS.